 "Meadows Parks" - a freestyle terrain experience featuring up to six different parks, themed to reflect the Portland lifestyle.
 Diverse yet unique in their own ways, MeadowsParks will have features to entice and challenge riders of all abilities.
 The parks often change with the season and operate depending upon conditions.

-Park Place (the resort's original park) will keep its name and advanced jump status.
+Park Place (the resort's original park) is our most advanced park featuring large jump features.

-The Zoo has rollers and small jumps located on the Mitchell Creek trail off of Easy Rider.
+The Zoo has rollers and small jumps and features located on the Mitchell Creek trail off of Easy Rider.

-The in-ground SuperPipe - 500 feet long and cut with the 18' Zaugg will provide high flying excitement.
+The in-ground SuperPipe - 500 feet long and cut with the 18' Zaugg will provide high flying excitement for advanced riders.
+There's also a Minipipe rated small to medium for those getting the hang of halfpiping.

 See the Smart Style video